Dawn – National Coalition

-Dawn – National Coalition (Úsvit – Národní koalice), short Dawn, (from June 2014 to August 2015) Dawn of Direct Democracy (Úsvit přímé demokracie) or (from June 2013 to June 2014) Tomio Okamura's Dawn of Direct Democracy (Úsvit přímé demokracie Tomia Okamury), was a right-wing populist, Eurosceptic political party in the Czech Republic.
+Dawn – National Coalition (Úsvit – Národní koalice), also known as Dawn (from June 2014 to August 2015), Dawn of Direct Democracy (Úsvit přímé demokracie) or Tomio Okamura's Dawn of Direct Democracy (from June 2013 to June 2014; Úsvit přímé demokracie Tomia Okamury), was a right-wing populist, Eurosceptic political party in the Czech Republic.

 Origins

 The party was founded in May 2013 by Tomio Okamura, an independent senator attached to the Christian Democratic parliamentary group.
 Tomio Okamura's Dawn of Direct Democracy supported the implementation of direct democracy at all levels "as a solution to the corruption, nepotism, clientelism and kleptocracy," the use of referendums, the direct election of deputies, senators, mayors and regional governors, a presidential system and, consequently, a stronger separation of powers.

 Founding members of Dawn of Direct Democracy included members of Public Affairs, a former member of the Civic Democratic Party, and a representative of Moravané.

 In the parliamentary election of 2013 the party obtained 342,339 votes (6.88%), winning 14 seats.
 These included two deputies elected in the Central Bohemian Region, and one each in all others except the Plzen Region and Karlovy Vary Region.